Cognigy/Documentation/docs/en/docs/live-agent/installation/deployment/architecture.md

   <figcaption>Live Agent Architecture Diagram</figcaption>
 </figure>

-Live is composed of a Ruby On Rails application that serves a Vue.js Frontend along with an API for performing actions such as CRUD operations, WebSockets, etc...
+Live Agent is composed of a Ruby On Rails application that serves a Vue.js Frontend along with an API for performing actions such as CRUD operations, WebSockets, etc...

 Live Agent has the following set of services running: